praveenvp07/kubernetes201/4-Kubernetes_Ingress_and_Intro_to_ServiceMesh/ServiceMeshIstio/labs.md

 ***Refresh the /productpage in your browser and you now see red colored star ratings approximately 50% of the time.
 This is because the v3 version of reviews accesses the star ratings service, but the v1 version does not.***

+#### Transfer 100% of the traffic to version reviews:v3

-**Assuming you decide that the reviews:v3 microservice is stable, you can route 100% of the traffic to reviews:v3 by applying this virtual service:**
+*Assuming you decide that the reviews:v3 microservice is stable, you can route 100% of the traffic to reviews:v3 by applying this virtual service:*

 ```command
 kubectl apply -f configs/virtual-service-reviews-v3.yaml